Harmonic Loss Trains Interpretable AI Models: Introduction

 \section{Introduction}

-In recent years, machine learning models have gained significant popularity, profoundly impacting various aspects of daily life.
-Consequently, it has become increasingly important to thoroughly understand the behavior of neural networks.
-One particularly intriguing characteristic of neural networks is their ability to generalize -- empirical evidence shows that neural networks can perform well on unseen data not explicitly encountered during training \citep{novak2018sensitivity}.
+As machine learning models become powerful, it has become increasingly important to thoroughly understand the behavior of neural networks.
+One particularly intriguing characteristic of neural networks is their ability to generalize—empirical evidence shows that neural networks can perform well on unseen data not explicitly encountered during training \citep{novak2018sensitivity}.
 This remarkable ability stems from the networks’ capacity to learn generalizable representations and algorithms through training.
+However, current models face three key challenges when it comes to generalization: